kubernetes/website/content/en/blog/_posts/2022-4-26-kubernetes-release-1.24.md

 Service `ClusterIP` are unique, hence, trying to create a Service with a `ClusterIP` that has already been allocated will return an error.

-Kubernetes 1.24 introduces a new Feature Gate `ServiceIPStaticSubrange` that allows to use a different IP allocation strategy for Services, reducing the risk of collision.
+Kubernetes 1.24 introduces a new way to soft-reserve a range for static IP address assignments to Services.
+If you use the new feature (which you must manually enable), your cluster prefers automatic assignment from the remaining pool of Service IP addresses, reducing the risk of a collision.

 ## Other Updates